Bompedy/etcdlight/README.md

 ## Building and running

-etcd-light should only be built and ran on linux.
+etcd-light should only be built and ran on linux. go version must be 1.23.0 or later
+The server's `-max-db-index` flag must be greater than the client's `-ops`

 ### Server flags
 - `-node` *(int)* — Node index, must start at 0 and be incrementing across machines